SCBI-ForestGEO/2023census/README.md

 # 2023census
-Repository (public) for the 2023 recensus of the SCBI ForestGEO plot
+Repository for the 2023 recensus of the SCBI ForestGEO plot